nunchuk-io/resources/content/wallet-recovery/collab-wallet/_index.en.md

 {{< /notice >}}

 {{< notice note >}}
   **[IMPORTANT]** Steps 1-4 and 6 should be carried out individually by each member that participates in the recovery process.
-Step 5 should be done cooperatively as a group.
+Step 5 should be done together as a group.
 {{< /notice >}}

 ### Step 1: Download the Nunchuk app and log in using Guest mode <a name="step1"></a>